Published on

 This article talks about how to choose between available treatments for blood clots in patients with cancer.
 Here are some of the key findings.

-• Cancer increases your risk of blood clots.
+- Cancer increases your risk of blood clots.
 Blood-thinning medicines help prevent blood clots but also increase your risk of bleeding and other health problems.

-• Two kinds of blood-thinning medicines called anticoagulants help prevent and treat blood clots:
+- Two kinds of blood-thinning medicines called anticoagulants help prevent and treat blood clots:

-• Low-Molecular-Weight Heparin (LMWH
+- Low-Molecular-Weight Heparin (LMWH)

-• Direct Oral AntiCoagulants (DOACs)
+- Direct Oral AntiCoagulants (DOACs)

-• New research recommends DOACs for the treatment of blood clots in most (but not all) cancer patients.
+- New research recommends DOACs for the treatment of blood clots in most (but not all) cancer patients.
 LMWH is still recommended for patients with stomach cancers and other health problems.

-• DOAC medicines are pills you swallow.
+- DOAC medicines are pills you swallow.
 LMWH medicines are given by injection.
 Cancer patients who have blood clots should take blood thinning medicine for at least 6 months or until cancer treatment ends.

-• Your doctor will consider what type of cancer you have, your risk of bleeding, other health problems, in addition to how you prefer to take the medicine (pill or injection) and for how long, when choosing between LMWH or DOACs to treat blood clots.
+- Your doctor will consider what type of cancer you have, your risk of bleeding, other health problems, in addition to how you prefer to take the medicine (pill or injection) and for how long, when choosing between LMWH or DOACs to treat blood clots.

 Factors to consider and questions to ask your doctor when deciding between LMWH or DOAC to treat or prevent blood clots

-– Does my cancer treatment include surgery and how does that affect the blood clot treatment I can have?
+Cancer Factors | – Does my type of cancer affect which blood clot treatment I can have? – Does the chemotherapy drug I am taking affect the blood clot treatment I can have? – Does my cancer treatment include surgery and how does that affect the blood clot treatment I can have? |

 DOAC Recommendations